Research Experiences for High School Students

 For high school students seeking a mentor for a research experience during summer or the school year:

 1. If you've decided to try to arrange your own internship, explain in your note why you are reaching out to the particular person you're emailing.
 Show substantial familiarity with their work, beyond just a skim of their website; this will probably take 1-2 hours for every email you send out.
 This will lead you to focus on fewer leads, but with greater likelihood of success, though still low probability for each note.
 Also, consider reaching out to people at institutions other than internationally-renowned research universities, for example community colleges and national labs -- they may have less access to students to work with, so this could be more of an opportunity for them.
 And you could end up getting more attention and a better learning experience.
+Using a clear subject line like "Prospective Summer Student" can help avoid having your email missed or ignored.
+Still, don't be surprised or offended if you don't get a reply -- including from me, if you write to me.
+I wish I could respond to each request, but there are simply too many.

 2. Say what you have to offer.
 What is special about you?
 What are you passionate about?
 Do you have any special skills?
 If you are a strong student and/or taking advanced classes, say so, since that is an indication of your ability to focus and to process complex ideas (even though someone can be an excellent scientist or engineer and not get good grades).
 Activities that you have pursued for years and have reached a high level also show focus and dedication.
 The key is your short email "cover letter", but consider attaching a one-page PDF CV if you have more to say.